Marvinmw/ChatVul/README.md

 If you want to add yourself checklist, you can

-    - create a parent folder and then for each vul type, you can create a subfolder.
+    - create a parent folder.
-    - In the subfolder, you describe the vul type in `README.md`.
+    - Option 1.
+Assume you want to inlucde the example code, `-q oneshot` and `-q concept`.
+For each vul type, you can create a subfolder.
+In each subfolder, you describe the vul type in `README.md`.
 And if you want to use the example codel,   please provide it in *.sol file.
+Please see the examples, `datasets/checklist/alchemy` and ` datasets/checklist/not-so-smart-contracts`.
+    - Option 2.
+Assume you only want to inlucde the vul concept, `-q concept`.
+You just create a markdown file to describe each vul type in parent folder.
+Please see the example `datasets/checklist/smart-contract-vulnerabilities/ vulnerabilities`

 Please see the checklist examples in the folder 'datasets/checklist'.
+In the

 ## Run commands